damianhakert/damianhakert.github.io/source/_posts/2015-06-05-how-gitlab-uses-unicorn-and-unicorn-worker-killer.markdown

 ---

-We just wrote some new documentation on how Gitlab uses Unicorn and unicorn-worker-killer, available on [doc.gitlab.com](http://doc.gitlab.com) but also included below.
+We just wrote some new documentation on how Gitlab uses Unicorn and unicorn-worker-killer, available on [doc.gitlab.com](http://doc.gitlab.com/ce/operations/unicorn.html) but also included below.
 We would love to hear from the community if you have other questions so we can improve this documentation resource!

 <!-- more -->

+Update 19:29 CEST: made link to doc.gitlab.com more specific.

 # Understanding Unicorn and unicorn-worker-killer